fraz0815/gptouch/README.md

 - Rotate the screen to various orientations: landscape, portrait (right or left), or inverted.
 - Automatically adjust the touchscreen calibration to align with the screen orientation.
-- Customize script paths and device identifiers via a GUI.
-- Apply changes and reboot the system with user confirmation.
+- Apply changes, restart udev and prompt user to press KVM Switch next to monitor

 ## Requirements